bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 At night, I went to see the northern lights ([aurora borealis]) with some friends I met at the Friday party.
-Again, there was thick fog everywhere, so thick we could barely see lights of cars passing the bridge, let alone aurora.
+Again, there was thick fog everywhere, so thick we could barely see the lights of cars passing the bridge, let alone aurora.

 Still, it was hella fun.